cabforum/smime/SBR.md

    LEI data records are used in accordance with ISO 17442-1:2020, Clause 6 and ISO 17442-2:2020, Clause 4.

+   The CA MUST verify that the RegistrationStatus for the LEI record is ISSUED and the EntityStatus is ACTIVE.
+The CA SHALL only allow use of an LEI if the ValidationSources entry is FULLY_CORROBORATED; an LEI MUST NOT be used if ValidationSources entry is PARTIALLY_CORROBORATED, PENDING, or ENTITY_SUPPLIED_ONLY.

 m.
 Adobe Extensions (optional)

    | Generation | Adobe Extensions      |